jolicode/JoliCi/README.md

 ## Features

 * Secured and isolated build
-* Multiple diffrents builds by project
+* Multiple builds by project
+* Support `.travis.yml` file

 ## Usage

 * [Download `jolici.phar`](https://github.com/jolicode/JoliCi/releases/download/v0.1.0/jolici.phar)
 * Run it under your project `php jolici.phar run`

-First run can actually be quiet long since it has to build everything from the beginning, but subsequent buil should be much faster thanks to docker caching.
+First run can be quite long since it has to build everything from the beginning.
+Subsequent build should be faster thanks to docker caching.

 ### Run options